Engineering

 Mechanical Engineer Salary Overview

-The Mechanical Engineer is a sought-after profession in the United States with a median annual salary of $96,310.
-Compensation typically ranges from $62,800 for entry-level positions to $138,600 for experienced professionals in high-demand markets.
+The Mechanical Engineer is one of the most important roles in the Engineering sector of the US economy in 2026.
+With a median annual salary of $96,310, compensation for this position ranges from $62,800 at the entry level to $138,600 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Mechanical Engineer in the US earns between $62,800 and $138,600 per year, with a median of $96,310.